DanShappir/chatroom/README.md

 * Optional: send message to specific user
 * Logout

+[index.html](blob/master/index.html) and [chat.js](blob/master/chat.js) contain a very basic implementation of a chat-room client.
+It can be used as a basis for the complete solution.

+## ES6 / ES2015
+This project uses [Babel](https://babeljs.io/) for ES6 and JSX.

 ## Chatroom server
-app.js implements a simple chatroom server using [Socket.io](http://socket.io/).
+[app.js](blob/master/app.js) implements a simple chatroom server using [Socket.io](http://socket.io/).
 It supports a single chatroom without limits on number of participants.

 ```
 node app.js